-Some time ago a video appeared on my social media newsfeed about a thirty something year-old man who, in his early twenties, tattooed on his shoulder an image of the Confederate Flag – the well-known “stars and bars.”
-In later years, when he more fully realized the racist, treasonous legacy the flag represented he tried to hide the tattoo from others beneath layers of clothes.
-The birth of his daughter propelled him to take steps to have the tattoo removed.
-Quite rightly, he could not bear the shame of explaining to her why he had seen fit to brand himself with one of the most disgraceful symbols in U.S. history.
+I recently saw a video on my social media newsfeed about a thirty something year-old man who, in his early twenties, tattooed a large image of the Confederate Flag on his body; the ubiquitous “stars and bars.”
+In later years, as he became educated about the racist, treasonous legacy the flag represented he hid the tattoo beneath layers of clothes.
+The birth of his daughter propelled him to have the tattoo removed.
+Quite rightly, the shame of explaining to his daughter what provoked him to stamp himself with one of the most disgraceful symbols in U.S. history was unbearable.

 The Dukes was a wildly popular television show that ran from 1979 to 1986.
 It made John Schneider, Tom Wopat and Catherine Bach household names.
 It had millions of kids from coast-to-coast-to-coast across North America exclaiming “Heeeeeeee Haaaaw!” and playing with the show’s most ubiquitous marketing gimmick – toy replicas of Bo and Luke’s red “hot rod” adorned with the infamous Confederate Flag.

 This man’s story is a compelling account of how something as seemingly benign as a popular television show becomes a brutally effective tool of cultural denial.
-It is striking how his decision to permanently label himself with such a provocative political symbol in American history was not politically driven in any way; it was neither a testament to his feelings of “Southern Pride” nor an ardent reflection of his libertarian, populist political affinities.
-He was born in the mid-late seventies and grew up in Buffalo, New York – far from the U.S. South and, relatively speaking, not a hotbed of racialized politics.
+It explains how his decision to permanently label himself with such a provocative political symbol in American history was not politically driven in the least; was neither a testament to feelings of “Southern Pride” nor an ardent reflection of libertarian, populist political affinities.
+The man was born in the mid-late seventies and grew up in Buffalo, New York – far from the U.S. South and, relatively speaking, not a hotbed of racialized politics.

 I was a black kid raised in a white family in Canada.
-This man and I have more in common culturally than he would have with U.S. Southerners and their politically-charged perspectives on the Confederate Flag.
+This man and I have more in common culturally than he would have with U.S. Southerners and their politically-charged, self-serving narrative about the Confederate Flag, which incessantly downplays the dubious, pervasive racism and political treason it symbolizes.
 For the same reasons as this man, I harboured mostly positive ideas about the Confederate Flag as an adolescent.
-Most certainly, I was completely oblivious to any negative taint attached to the symbol.
+I too was oblivious to the moral taint the emblem signifies.
 Nobody in my surroundings either castigated or downplayed the flag’s historical significance.
 I was never taught to view it as a symbol of white supremacy or southern pride.
-I was never exposed to the scene of white supremacists or ardent racists touting the symbol as they engaged in racially-motivated, provocative political deeds.
+I was never exposed to the scene of white supremacists or ardent racists touting the flag as they engaged in racially-motivated, terrorizing political violence.

 Like the man in the video, I lived far north of places where the Confederate flag and monuments depicting Confederate war figures would have been commonplace in public spaces.
 I never knew the Confederate Flag was the battle flag of General Robert E. Lee, the rebellious military figure who led his North Virginia Army against the Union Army (The United States, that is).
 I was not aware the “stars and bars” version of the Confederate Flag would become the lasting symbol of U.S. Southern pride after the U.S. Civil War, when Confederate veteran groups flew it at memorial events to commemorate the humiliating defeat of their fight against the federal decree to end slavery.